Thai king urges people to do their duty, declines comment on crisis

 The 86-year-old king is the only monarch most Thais have ever known and has been a father figure who has defused previous crises.
 His words were awaited with expectation.

-The world's longest-reigning monarch, who left hospital in July after a four-year stay, looked sombre and spoke slowly, pausing at times, as he read out his address.
+The world's longest-reigning monarch, who left hospital in July after a four-year stay, looked somber and spoke slowly, pausing at times, as he read out his address.

 He referred to people doing their duty to support each other.